 - a termination provision that contemplates the unlikely event of a change in circumstances whereby the public image of the donor conflicts with the purpose or mission of the Board or institution or would disparage, impair, or adversely impact the reputation, image, or integrity of the Board or institution in the event of a continued association with donor and the continuation of the naming.

-Under rare and special circumstances and with the approval of the Vice Chancellor for External Relations, the pledge period may be longer than five years.
+Under rare and special circumstances and with the approval of the Vice Chancellor for External Relations, Communications, and Advancement Services, the pledge period may be longer than five years.
 Removal will be addressed in the gift agreement.

 Acknowledgment of a gift by posting a company logo on an institution’s website must comply with the terms and conditions of the institution’s policy on website solicitations and U. T. System Guidelines for Web Site Solicitations.
 Board of Regents' Rules and Regulations, Rule 80103 provides broad authorization for the placement of hypertext links to other websites from U. T. web pages, in accordance with U. T. System and institution guidelines that set forth the restrictions necessary to preserve the space so created for its intended purpose of acknowledging sponsorship, generating revenue, or avoiding costs.

-Administrative Approval Process - the procedure for accepting gifts to be approved by the Vice Chancellor for External Relations or his/her designee and that conform to U. T. System Board of Regents' policy.
+Administrative Approval Process - the procedure for accepting gifts to be approved by the Vice Chancellor for External Relations, Communications, and Advancement Services or his/her designee and that conform to U. T. System Board of Regents' policy.

 Available University Fund (AUF) - distributions from the Permanent University Fund.